 But among these and other successes I want to share with you news of a different tenor.
-Seventy-two years after founding the Institute as a joint project with the College of William & Mary, the Colonial Williamsburg Foundation will no longer be able to offer us its support.
+Seventy-two years after founding the OI as a joint project with the College of William & Mary, the Colonial Williamsburg Foundation will no longer be able to offer us its support.
 The Executive Board and Council join me in thanking CW for its long sponsorship and for the many benefits of our mutual interests.

-As this situation has unfolded many have asked about the Institute’s prospects.
+As this situation has unfolded many have asked about the OI’s prospects.
 I don’t want to downplay the seriousness of the loss of CW’s support, but I do want to assure you that we will continue to staff and support our core programs that have, since 1943, advanced early American scholarship: publishing books and the William and Mary Quarterly and offering conferences and fellowships.